Why Irrigation is Necessary for a Healthy St Augustine Lawn

 Sandy Soil Solution

-A St Augustine lawn is more than grass - it is living, breathing ecosystem made up of living and non-living elements.
+A St Augustine lawn is more than grass - it is a living, breathing ecosystem made up of living and non-living elements.
 Within this ecosystem is the cycle of life for the lawn - the making of nutrients and the consumption of nutrients.
 All of which is dependent upon water - no water, no lawn.
 But with an irrigation system, you can grow a beautiful healthy lawn in Pinellas County.

-Rick Orr Owner-Operator APL Pest Control/Creator of ILOVETURF.COM
+Rick Orr Owner-Staff Agronomist Barefoot Grassl/Creator of ILOVETURF.COM

 Rick